dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ## Migrating Angular 2 Pages

-In [Part 1](http://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-1), we implemented some links in our navigation, but we don't actually have pages to display when the links are clicked.
+In [Part 1](http://auth0.com/blog/migrating-an-angular-1-app-to-angular-2-part-1), we implemented some links in our navigation, but we don't have pages to display when the links are clicked.
 Let's create some components so we can implement routing.

 ### Create Home, About, and 404 Page Components

-In order to take advantage of routing, the first thing we need is multiple pages.
+In order to implement routing, the first thing we need is multiple pages.
 Let's quickly create home, about, and 404  components.
 These will be pages so create a subdirectory in the `ng2-dinos/src/app` folder called `pages`.
 Stop the server and execute the following commands:

 * Home page component: `ng g component pages/home`
 * About page component: `ng g component pages/about`